Skip to content

 Every year around December or January we publish a set of statistics about the traineeship which serve as a 'temperature check' of entry to the profession.
 The statistics are designed for anyone, whether you're a traineeship seeker, trying to get a steer for levels of competition or potential opportunities, or an employer wanting to get a feel for the traineeship market.

-This year's total number of traineeships are almost identical to last years and are the third highest ever on record.
-It’s the fourth consecutive year of having around 750 trainees starting.
+This year's total number of traineeships are almost identical to last years and are the highest ever on record.
 Largely speaking, in terms of breakdown, the spread of traineeships looks very similar to previous years.

 • Training contracts commenced by local authority area are very similar to last year.
-Our 4 major cities (Edinburgh, Glasgow, Aberdeen and Dundee) accounted for 84% of all traineeships (exactly the same as last year).
-Edinburgh and Glasgow accounted for 74% of all traineeships.
+Our 4 major cities (Edinburgh, Glasgow, Aberdeen and Dundee) accounted for 84% of all traineeships (exactly the same as last year however 30 more traineeships were commenced attributed to the overall increase).
+Edinburgh and Glasgow accounted for 73% of all traineeships.

-• The pattern of the overall spread of traineeships is consistent with previous years:
+• This pattern is consistent with previous years:

 Problems viewing the charts below?
 You may need to update your browser.
 Or, you can download a PDF version of our trainee statistics here.